rackerlabs/technical-blog/content/blog/2023/2023-02-27-add-tde-enabled-database-to-an-always-on-availability-group-using-auto-seeding/index.md

 {< /highlight> }

-State 3 in encryption state means database is encrypted.
+State 3 in encryption state means that database is encrypted.
 *Run following query to get further details about TDE -*

 <img src=Picture3.png title="" alt="">